vladbabii/klippy-cnc/docs/m-codes.md

 | M8 | flood coolant on |
 | M9 | flood coolant off |

+Right now, only manual cooling is supported but this can be macroed with one or two output pins
-These will be mapped to 2 output pins, but please modify the gcodes to match your configuration
+* These will be mapped to 2 output pins, but please modify the gcodes to match your configuration
+* These will require changes based on your hardware!